Breadcrumb

 Research

 The academic year 2002-2003: visiting scholar at Centre Alexandre Koyré, EHESS in Paris, France.
 February - June 2015: visiting scholar at Stellenbosch Institute for Advanced Study (STIAS) in Stellenbosch, South Africa.
 The autumn term 2018: visiting scholar at the department of History of Ideas and Science, Uppsala University.
 2007–2011: member of the editorial board of Lychnos.
 Annual of the Swedish History of Science Society.
-Since 2007: 2007– active member of the steering group of The Early Modern Seminar at the Faculty of Arts, GU: 2018– chair of the research network The Swedish Baroque Academy (Barockakademien).
+Since 2007 member of the steering group of The Early Modern Seminar.
+2018–2023: chair of the research network The Swedish Baroque Academy (Barockakademien).

 Teaching